acronis/go-cti/cti-spec/SPEC.md

       description: A unique identifier of the event topic.
     type:
       type: string
-      description: A CTI Typed Identifier that was used to create the event.
+      description: A CTI identifier that was used to create the event.
     data:
       type: object
       description: An event payload.